selfjustice

 Where did the McKenzie Friend concept originate from?

 The McKenzie Friend concept originates from a divorce case in England, McKenzie v.
 McKenzie; it took place in 1969, and involved Levine McKenzie, who was unable to fund any sort of legal representation.
 However, there was an Australian barrister in London, Ian Hanger, who did not have qualifications that allowed him to practice law in England.
 Even though Hanger was not able to practice law, he had hoped to be able to take notes, assist with cross-examination, sit with McKenzie, etc. Generally, he just wanted to assist McKenzie.
 The trial judge did not accept this, and said that Hanger was to have no active part in the case and was instead directed to sit in the public gallery, and could only advise McKenzie when the court was in adjournments.
-McKenzie ended up going to the Court of Appeal,
+McKenzie ended up going to the Court of Appeal, because the case did not go his way, and claimed that he had been denied representation.
+In 1970, The Court of Appeal decided in his favour, saying that McKenzie was indeed entitled to assistance.

 Even though the term “McKenzie Friend” originated in England, it is picking up traction in many other countries, including Canada.
 As the number of self-represented litigants rises, the number of McKenzie friends being used will rise as well.